 If your venue has high ceilings, a fantastic way to fill this empty space is using items that will give you plenty of height.
 Such as balloons and large floral centrepieces.
 You can place these on the tables so they are a part of your table decor.

 Equally you can use the ceiling to hang things from, such as lanterns, fairy lights, bunting or drapes to bring it down to more of an intimate level for your guests.

 Hoops, tassels and bunting are a great budget friendly alternative to use.

 You may want to focus your attention on placing details just over the tables rather than the whole venue, this works particularly well if you are having long banquet tables.

 Be playful with your ideas, if the above suggestions are not your thing why not try something more fun, like paper origami shapes hanging from invisible threads.

-Have lights streaming down as well as hanging across.
+Have lights streaming down as well as hanging across is a great alternative.